 The Confirmed and Confirmed By fields will not be populated automatically.
 An Admin can click the Confirmed button to populate these fields serving to show when and by who the computer details were verified.
 Note that once populated, they will not be cleared if the client subsequently sends up new data.

 This pane shows data about the purchase of this computer.
 You can either enter relevant dates (and Salvage Value) directly in this computer record, or you can link this computer to a purchase record.
-To make this link, simply drag the hardware purchase from the Purchases Window into the Purchase filed of this pane.
+To make this link, simply drag the hardware purchase from the Purchases Window into the Purchase field of this pane.
 There are some KeyReporter Widgets that report on Residual Value and Salvage value that use this data.

-New in 22.214.171.124, this pane displays any install codes that have been associated with the computer in the Install Codes Pane of the Purchase Details window.
+This pane displays any install codes that have been associated with the computer in the Install Codes Pane of the Purchase Details window.
 Codes can not be added here, but they can be deleted to free the code in the Purchase for reallocation.